“Judy blossoms out in her first formal evening dress.” – Louella Parsons, 1938

 April 23, 1940: Louella Parsons’ column reported on a recent tennis fundraiser for the British War Relief that Judy took part in.
 The event took place on Sunday, April 21, 1940, which was Judy’s only day off during the week although this event didn’t give Judy a real “day off.”
-The preceding week was devoted to working on Strike Up The Band, including rehearsing the “Gay Nineties” number as well as the start of filming on April 19th filming scenes on the “Interior Library” set.
+The preceding week was devoted to working on Strike Up The Band, including rehearsing the “Gay Nineties” number as well as the start of filming on April 19th which consisted of filming scenes on the “Interior Library” set.
 Most days lasted from 9 a.m. through 6 or 6:30 p.m.

 Several pictures of the tennis event were taken including those shown here.
 The caption (provided by MGM who sent a photographer to the event) for the photo above reads STARLETS AT TENNIS … Judy Garland and Paulette Goddard against Lester Stoeffen and Bill Tilden, at the tennis matches staged at the Ambassador Hotel in Los Angeles for British War Relief.
 Miss Garland and Mickey Rooney took time off from their work at Metro-Goldwyn-Mayer for the matches.
 Left to right, Lester Stoeffen, Judy Garland, Paulette Goddard and Bill Tilden.

 Parsons wrote: Outstanding event of the week-end, the tennis matches at the Ambassador with Bill Tilden and Paulette Goddard meeting Lester Stoeffen and Judy Garland for mixed doubles and Tilden and Mickey Rooney teaming against Stefan and Rudy Valle for men’s doubles.
 The gals made hits (both literally and figuratively) but Mickey stole the show, rolling his pants to his knees and admonishing Tilden “Uncle Bill, you’ll have to do better than that!”

 On this day (April 23) at MGM Judy was at work on Strike Up The Band pre-recording the “Nell of New Rochelle” production number with the rest of the cast.
 This is the date given for Judy’s deleted solo of “The Curse of An Aching Heart” when in reality she pre-recorded that short rendition on July 10, 1940.